Cyoda-platform/ai-assistant-ui/packages/web/MIGRATION_PROGRESS.md

 4. **Keep build passing** throughout the process
 5. **Document any issues** encountered for future reference

-The migration is progressing well with 61% completion.
+The migration is progressing excellently with 72% completion.
 The foundation is solid with all core systems (state, auth, routing, i18n) working properly.
-The remaining work is primarily component-level migrations and final integration testing.
+Major components including Monaco Editor and React Flow are now complete.

 ## Quick Start Commands for Next Session